 Steven Tomsic will serve as our Chief Financial Officer.
-He has served as Deputy Chief Financial Officer of 21CF since March 2017, which followed his appointment to Executive Vice President, Corporate Finance of 21CF in November 2015.
+He has served as Deputy Chief Financial Officer of 21CF since March 2017, which followed his appointment to Executive Vice President, Corporate Finance of 21CF in October 2015.
 His move to the U.S. followed a well-established career spanning 13 years with 21CF-related entities across the world.
-Most recently, Mr. Tomsic was the Chief Financial Officer of Sky Deutschland, a media company, for the five years preceding his move to 21CF Corporate in 2015.
-Before that, Mr. Tomsic served in various financial positions in 21CF's European and Asian corporate and channels businesses, at Sky Italia and at FOXTEL.
-Prior to joining 21CF, Mr. Tomsic worked in Australia at the Boston Consulting Group and in corporate finance at Nomura and ANZ Bank.
+Most recently, Mr. Tomsic was the Chief Financial Officer of the German publicly listed entity Sky Deutschland AG, a media company, for the five years preceding his move to 21CF Corporate in 2015.
+Before that, Mr. Tomsic served in various finance roles across 21CF's European and Asian corporate office, European channels businesses, Sky Italia and at FOXTEL in Australia.
+Prior to joining 21CF, Mr. Tomsic worked in Australia at the Boston Consulting Group, Nomura and ANZ Bank.